 In an unusual turn of events, the couple remarried a month later after seeking dispensation from the Archbishop of Canterbury.
 This second marriage did not soothe his brother’s ire.
 The couple remained in exile until his brother’s death.
 They had two children, Francesco and Vittoria and remained devoted to each other until Carlo’s death in 1862.
 His death was soon followed by the death of their son Francesco.
 Princess Penelope would live for another twenty years at a villa in Lucca, Italy.

 Turtle Bunbury goes into to detail of this rift in his article A SCANDALOUS AFFAIR – PRINCESS PENELOPE (1815 – 1882)

-Penelope was never forgotten in her home and a memorial to her in St Mary’s Collegiate Church in Youghal reads:
+Princess Penelope was never forgotten by those in her home country.
+A memorial to her memory in St Mary’s Collegiate Church in Youghal, County Cork reads: